App Store circle keeps spinning on Mac? Try these easy fixes

 - Open each subfolder and delete apple.appstore from it.

-- Open Application > Utility and start the Terminal.
+- Open Application, then go to Utility and start the Terminal.

 - When the Terminal starts, run the following command:

-- Go to Finder.
-Select Go > Go to Folder.
+- Go to Finder, select Go, and then click on Go to Folder.

 - Enter the following path: